Skip to content

 Would you like to install skills?
 (Y/n)

 Say yes.
 Skills are markdown files that get installed into your .claude/skills/ directory.
-They tell Claude when and how to create features, run verifications, and address feedback.
+They tell Claude when and how to create feature reviews, run verifications, and address feedback.

 Once setup is complete, open Claude Code in your project.